 An application for a time extension for a power plant or hydro development must include the information outlined below.
-Time extension applications should be filed well in advance of the currently approved construction completion date in order to give the Commission sufficient time to consider the application.

 Applications for a time extension to complete the construction or alteration of a power plant or hydro development are made pursuant to Section 19 of the Hydro and Electric Energy Act.